 A finalized and signed version of this contract will be provided when a specific animal is selected for purchase.
 If you have any questions about the terms, feel free to reach out before reserving an animal.

 Our pricing is determined by multiple factors, including the genetics of each pairing and the individual traits of the goats.
-Our current pricing structure:
+Our upcoming 2027 pricing structure:

 All of our goats are raised with health and long-term success in mind.
-We test for diseases including Johne’s, CAE, and CL.
-If we have the kids long enough before pickup, basic care typically includes disbudding at 10–14 days, CDT vaccination, banding for bucklings around 10 weeks, hoof trimming if needed, and tattooing to comply with USDA Scrapie regulations, along with general daily care.
+We test for diseases including Johne’s, CAE, and CL (see results here or scroll down).
+If we have the kids long enough before pickup, basic care includes disbudding by 10–14 days old, CDT vaccination, banding for bucklings, hoof trimming as needed, tattooing and required paperwork to comply with USDA Scrapie regulations, along with general daily care.
 See more here: https://gunnerhillfarm.com/blog/f/what-goes-into-the-cost-of-our-nigerian-dwarf-goats

 You can also find out a little more about the importance of disease testing here: https://gunnerhillfarm.com/blog/f/t...tegory=Goats